leoberbert/zashterminal/README.md

 <img width="1457" height="699" alt="image" src="https://github.com/user-attachments/assets/ce5f1ebd-2527-4834-b5ca-cbf1c086efc6" />

-Zashterm creates a bridge between your shell and Large Language Models (LLMs), offering an **optional** and fully **non-intrusive** AI experience.
+Zashterminal creates a bridge between your shell and Large Language Models (LLMs), offering an **optional** and fully **non-intrusive** AI experience.
 The assistant only processes the content that **you explicitly select and choose to send**, ensuring full control over your privacy.
 * **Multi-Provider Support**: Native integration with **Groq**, **Google Gemini**, **OpenRouter**, and **Local LLMs** (Ollama/LM Studio).
 * **Context Aware**: The AI understands your OS and distribution context to provide accurate and relevant commands.
 * **Chat Panel**: A dedicated side panel for persistent conversations, command suggestions, and "Click-to-Run" code snippets.